garrisonsun/Physics-Enhanced-Adversarial-Learning-for-Cyber-Physical-Systems/index.md

-This work combines cyber-physical system characteristicswith deep learning to develop a hybrid attack detection system.
-Using knowl-edge from both physical dynamics and data, we defend against bothcyber-physical attacks and adversarial attacks.
+This work combines cyber-physical system characteristics with deep learning to develop a hybrid attack detection system.
+Using knowledge from both physical dynamics and data, we defend against both cyber-physical attacks and adversarial attacks.

 ## Video Demo